fubar2/galaxy_tf_overlay/README.md

 Shell script models include a tac|rev and Hello examples.
 Trivial, but versatile models for potentially more complicated and useful tools.
 Tacrev is the simplest model, a shell script filter to really reverse a text file selected as an input.
 Hello also uses a one line bash script, with a user supplied parameter written to a string, captured as a new file in the history.
+The sedtest runs a sed edit string on the chosen input file so is like the IUC tools that allow scripts for specific interpreters.
 Recreating the form will show how STDIN and STDOUT can be conveniently used for input and output in simple tasks.

 Any Conda interpreter can be used.
 Perl, Lisp and Prolog examples demonstrate user-supplied (Lisp) and inbuilt (Prolog, Perl) script models.